 In the wake of COVID-19, the world cannot wait any longer for such a shield, and must harness the full power of science and technology to develop universal vaccines, Knobler says.
 Only then will it be possible to prevent the next pandemic, rather than respond to it.

-Explore Sabin Vaccine Institute’s efforts to accelerate the development of a universal influenza vaccine here.
+Explore how Sabin Vaccine Institute’s Influenzer Initiative is driving development of a universal influenza vaccine here.